saumyatrivedi14/Model_Predictive_Control_P10/Reflection.md

 ![alt text][image4]

+The state constraints are basically the error between the prediction and actual based on vehicle model, which needs to be zero, as shown below.

+![alt text][image5]

 ### Cost Function
 These is the important part of solver, because the optimizer tries to find the optimal values for the actuators by minimizing the cost function.
 The cost function consists of all the error terms which the optimizer reduces, hence it consists of postion erros, orientation error, actuator error and many more terms can be added to further improve the performance.
 Here, 6 types of squared sum error terms are considered: